Description

 Students entering the College for the first time in the summer will be subject to the catalog for the academic year immediately following.

-Students formerly in a CPACS program who dropped out of the College for one year must complete requirements of the catalog current at the time of readmission.
+Students formerly in a CPACS program who dropped out of the College for one year complete requirements of the catalog current at the time of readmission.

 Failure to complete the requirements for the degree within seven years after the date the student first enters the College will subject the student to graduation under the requirements of a later catalog to be approved by the Dean.